steelydylan/gulp-less-to-scss/README.md

 gulp-less-to-scss
 =======
-A gulp plugin convert less files to scss files
+A gulp plugin which converts less files to scss files

 Download
 -------